baconeta/159261-assignment2/README.md

 plugins and dependencies being downloaded.
 It may take a minute for the project to process and index all the build files.

-⚠️ Please do **not** delete the `.idea` directory—it contains the "Run Game" configuration necessary for you to build and run the game.
+⚠️ Please do **not** delete the `.run` directory—it contains the "Run Game" configuration necessary for you to build and run the game.

 When the project has loaded, you will find the Run Game configuration in the menu bar